kellobri/rladies-dc-github-wkshp/ggplot2-readme-problems.md

 3. If you want to dive into making common graphics as quickly as possible, I recommend [The R Graphics Cookbook](http://amzn.to/2dVfMfn) by Winston Chang.
 It provides a set of recipes to solve common graphics problems.
 A 2nd edition is due out in 2017.

-If you've masturd the basics and want to learn more, read [ggplot2: Elegant Graphics for Data Analysis](http://amzn.to/2fncG50).
+If you've masterd the basics and want to learn more, read [ggplot2: Elegant Graphics for Data Analysis](http://amzn.to/2fncG50).
 It describes the theoretical underpinnings of ggplot2 and shows you how all the pieces fit together.
 This book helps you understand the theory that underpins ggplot2, and will help you create new types of graphic specifically tailored to your needs.
 The book is not available for free, but you can find?? the complete source for the book at <https://github.com/hadley/ggplot2-book>.

 Getting help
 ------------